sunrosa/dysnomia-3d/design.typ

 = Design considerations
 - The game should be turn-based to allow for deep calculations to take place without hurting user experience.
 An example of a live spaceship skirmishing game is Nebulous: Fleet Command.
 It suffers large performance hits even in relatively small games.
 And the simulation depth of Dysnomia 3D shall be far greater than Nebulous's.

+= Inspirations
+Dysnomia 3D is inspired by Cogmind's turn-based simulations as well as its modular part builds, combined with the nature of Aurora 4x, with combat similar to Nebulous: Fleet Command, with overarching lore from Dysnomia#footnote[Dysnomia is original work.], presented to the player in bits and pieces, as Cogmind does.

+= Game modes
+For Dysnomia's lore to be properly presented, singleplayer and multiplayer co-op shall be the available campaign modes.
+An intent is to also have a campaign mode with no built-in story, akin to 4x games, which would allow for multiplayer pvp and potentially singleplayer against AI.
+A focus shall be placed on adding a "skirmish" mode, where players create a battle and then fight it immediately (against AI or players).
 ]